ccarnicle/cascade_scaffold/CONTRACT_PLAN.md

 - Use `FlowCallbackScheduler.estimate` before scheduling and ensure the issued capability has the entitlement `auth(FlowCallbackScheduler.Execute) &{FlowCallbackScheduler.CallbackHandler}`.
 - The `Agent` is the callback handler; there is no separate handler resource.
-- Intervals and first execution times are computed in-contract via `buildCronConfigFromName`; transactions do not pass arbitrary seconds.
+- Intervals are computed in-contract via `buildCronConfigFromName`; the first execution is scheduled for the next block using `getCurrentBlock().timestamp + 1.0` in the transaction template.
 - `TenSeconds` is provided for quick emulator testing; "pause" and "cancel" schedule one-shot action callbacks.
 - Payments withdraw from the user's FlowToken vault using the user-issued capability stored on the `Agent` and deposit to the mapped organization recipient.
-- Verified organizations are maintained by `CascadeAdmin`; start includes `"AISPORTS"`.
+- Verified organizations are maintained by `CascadeAdmin`; the list starts empty and can be populated via the admin transaction (e.g., `add_organization.cdc`).
 - Test on emulator with `flow emulator --scheduled-callbacks` and `flow-cli >= 2.4.1`.